-House Rules for Enforcement of Prison Sentences in AECS, Art.
+432 House Rules for Enforcement of Prison Sentences in AECS, Art.
 111, Podgorica, August 2011.

-Report on operations in the administrative field of the Ministry of Justice with the report of the Administration for Execution of Criminal Sanctions for 2011.
+Report on operations in the administrative field of the Ministry of Justice with the report of the Institution for Execution of Criminal Sanctions for 2011.
 Ministry of Justice, May 2012, p.
 34.

-Law on Execution of Criminal Sanctions, Art.
+434 Law on Execution of Criminal Sanctions, Art.
 48, Sl. list RCG, 25/94, 29/94, 69/2003 and 65/2004 and Sl. list CG, 32/2011.

-CPT Report on the 2008 visit to Montenegro, p.70.
+435 CPT Report on the 2008 visit to Montenegro, p.70.

-Law on Execution of Criminal Sanctions of Montenegro clearly stipulates: Married prisoners are entitled to a sex life with their spouse, in accordance with the House Rules (Art.
+437 Law on Execution of Criminal Sanctions of Montenegro clearly stipulates: Married prisoners are entitled to a sex life with their spouse, in accordance with the House Rules (Art.
 50).
 Also, the House Rules for Enforcement of Prison Sentences in AECS stipulate: Married prisoners are entitled to a marital life with their spouse.
 Right to marital life is exercised through the visits of a prisoner's spouse (Art.110), excluding thus heterosexual unmarried partners and homosexual partners from legal regulations.

-House Rules of correctional institutions and district prisons (Sl. glasnik RS, 72/2010 of 8 October 2010), Article 55.
+439 House Rules of correctional institutions and district prisons (SI. glasnik RS, 72/2010 of 8 October 2010), Article 55.

-Monitoring visit conducted on 13 March 2012.
+440 Monitoring visit conducted on 13 March 2012.

-Monitoring visit to Bijelo Polje Prison conducted on 9 December 2012.

-this CPT recommendation is not fully met.
+room which was too small to meet the requirements of the establishment.
+The CPT trusts that this failing will be addressed in the new prison building."
+During the visit to Bijelo Polje Prison, monitoring team saw the newly refurbished visiting room, measuring some 20 m2.
+Physical contact between prisoners and visitors has been disabled by setting up plexiglass boards.
+Convicted persons and visitors communicate by phone.
+The room has two surveillance cameras, for separate monitoring of inmates and visitors.
+He was prison in Bijelo Polje has not been constructed yet, so this CPT recommendation is not fully met.
 During the first monitoring visit to Bijelo Polje Prison, monitors also saw the visiting room for children.
 On this occasion, monitors gave suggestions to the Management to refurbish this room and adjust it so that the children feel more comfortable.
 During the following visits, it was noticed that the Management took our proposals into consideration and, in accordance with their capabilities, furnished the visiting room for children.